For our Annual

-The local Chapter of CHADD is partnering with FHFGBR, GBRLDC, and LaBIDA to host our monthly workshops and support group meetings for families.
+The local Chapter of CHADD partners with FHFGBR, GBRLDC, and LaBIDA to host our monthly workshops and support group meetings for families.
 Topics of interest to those concerned with ADHD, dyslexia, Asperger’s Syndrome and related learning disabilities and challenges will be covered at meetings scheduled for the fourth Sunday of most months during the school year.

 Learn more about meetings and plan to attend.
 Educate yourself about the challenges faced by those with learning disabilities.
 Be a force for change in the lives of those with these challenges.